Computer Lab Policies

 The qualities desired in a lab tech are:

 - Ability to work well as part of a team

 - Familiarity with DOS and Windows OS

-- Familiarity with general computer programs such as, Microsoft Office Suite, Internet Explorer, Netscape, FireFox, Safari.
+- Familiarity with general computer programs such as: Microsoft Office Suite, Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.